 Ordinary people wore

-The Egyptian Beni Hassan painting (at top of this page) shows men wearing thonged sandals, while the women have soft low boots of a kind still found in western Asia a few decades ago.
-In the black obelisk of Shalmaneser, however, Jehu's attendants, in contrast to the Assyrians, are wearing shoes which cover their feet completely.
-Shoes had to be removed in certain circumstances.
+The Egyptian Beni Hassan paintings above show men wearing thonged sandals, while the women have soft low boots of a kind still found in western Asia a few decades ago.
+In the black obelisk of Shalmaneser shown below, tribute bearers bringing costly gifts to the Assyrian ruler appear to be shoeless or wearing light shoes.
+Shoes had to be removed in certain circumstances, for example in the presence of a king or ruler.

-In the same cave, pieces of leather which had once formed part of a garment or bag were also found, and nearby two samples of sewn leather which had once belonged to an outer coat.
+In the same cave, pieces of leather which had once formed part of a garment or bag (see below) were also found, and nearby were two samples of sewn leather which had once belonged to an outer coat.

 Jewish people were required by their law (Numbers 15:37-41; Deut.
 22:12) to put tassels (tzitzit or fringes) on the corners of their garments with a blue cord intertwined in them.
 This tradition is still followed by observant Jews during services, in the tasselled tzitzit knotted on the four corners of the tallit, a big fringed, four-cornered prayer shawl.
 The large tallit, usually made of wool, was worn only during morning prayer and in the afternoon and for all services on the Day of Atonement.
 However, a special undergarment, the "arba kanfot" (four corners) or "tallit Utan" (small tallit), was worn perpetually during waking hours under the outer garment.